danvuk567/SQL-Fundamentals-and-Best-Practices/SQL-Database-Fundamentals/readme.md

  ## Normalization

- Normalization in database design is the process of organizing the columns and tables of a relational database to minimize redundancy and dependency.
-Normalization, splits the big table into multiple sub tables and ensure that database integrity constraints are intact with their relationship with each other.
-Denormalization (the process of introducing redundancy) may be considered when performance optimization is necessary, particularly in read-heavy applications or when complex queries require multiple JOIN operations.
+ **Normalization** in database design is the process of organizing the columns and tables of a relational database to minimize redundancy and dependency.
+Normalization, splits the big table into multiple sub tables and ensure that database integrity constraints are intact with their relationship with each other. **Denormalization** (the process of introducing redundancy) may be considered when performance optimization is necessary, particularly in read-heavy applications or when complex queries require multiple JOIN operations.

+## ACID

+**ACID** is an acronym that represents a set of properties that guarantee that database transactions are processed reliably and ensure the integrity of the database.
+  It  stands for:

+  Atomicity: ensures that a transaction is treated as a single "unit" of work, meaning that it either completes entirely or does not complete at all.

+  Consistency: ensures that a transaction takes the database from one valid state to another valid state, preserving all the rules, constraints, and data integrity (such as foreign keys, checks, and triggers).

+  Isolation: ensures that concurrent transactions do not interfere with each other.
+Each transaction is executed as if it is the only one running on the system, even if other transactions are occurring at the same time.

+  Durability: ensures that once a transaction has been committed, its changes are permanent, even in the case of a system crash or power failure.